|THE 2000 AD WATCH: REPUBLICANS|

-The airwaves are filling with presidential primary ads in key states.
-So far, most are positive.
-Following a background report, media correspondent Terence Smith talks with communications professionals about the candidates' advertising.
+The airwaves are getting filled with presidential primary ads in key states which so far are mostly positive.
+Following this background report, media correspondent Terence Smith talks with communications professionals about the candidates' advertising.

 The NewsHour Media Unit is funded by a grant from

 TERENCE SMITH: The airwaves are growing dense these days in the early primary states with images of Republicans running for the White House.

 AD SPOKESMAN: A husband of 28 years and the father of five daughters

 TERENCE SMITH: This year, millionaire publisher Steve Forbes has opted for a kinder, gentler approach than he tried against the Republican front-runner four years ago.

 ANNOUNCER: Bob Dole: A Washington politician.
 It's time for a change.

 TERENCE SMITH: That ad and others like it damaged Bob Dole's image in the 1996 Republican primaries, but in the end did nothing to help Steve Forbes.
 The Forbes campaign 2000 is offering a more benign version of the candidate in patriotic trappings.

 AD ANNOUNCER: He's been called a champion of economic growth and a visionary.
 He is Steve Forbes.